|

 Thompson died shortly after its publication, on February 15, 1901, of pneumonia, at the age of 56.

 When Thompson wrote The Witchery of Archery, he filled it with various stories, many of which were humorous.
-However, it also gave practical advice on the sport, such as the manufacturing of archery paraphernalia and how to use the equipment while hunting
+However, it also gave practical advice on the sport, such as the manufacturing of archery paraphernalia and how to use the equipment while hunting.

 The Witchery of Archery was accredited for returning the sport of archery to public interest.
 Some of this was due to rifles bringing back bad memories of the American Civil War.
 By 1880, with the book less than two years old, patents relating to archery items greatly increased.
 More than any other book, The Witchery of Archery led to the increased interest in archery for the next half-century.